DataFire/Integrations/integrations/generated/osf/README.md

     * self `string`: A link to the detail page for the preprint.
   * relationships **required** `object`: URLs to other entities or entity collections that have a relationship to the preprint entity.
     * citation `string`: A relationship to the citation of the preprint.
+    * contributors `string`: A relationship to the preprint authors
+    * files `string`: A relationship to the storage providers to the preprint - in this case, preprints are restricted to having just the OsfStorage provider.
     * identifiers `string`: A relationship to the identifiers associated with the preprint.
     * license `string`: A relationship to the license that has been applied to the preprint.
-    * node **required** `string`: A relationship to the node that was created for the preprint, or from which the preprint was created.
+    * node `string`: A relationship to the project containing supplemental materials for the preprints.
-    * primary_file **required** `string`: A relationship to the file that is designated as the preprint's primary file, or the manuscript of the preprint.
+    * primary_file `string`: A relationship to the file that is designated as the preprint's primary file, or the manuscript of the preprint.
     * provider **required** `string`: A relationship to the preprint provider under which the preprint was created (OSF, socarxiv, psyarxiv, etc.).
   * type **required** `string`: The type identifier of the preprint entity (`preprints`).

 ### preprints_partial_update
 Updates the specified preprint by setting the values of the parameters passed.
 Any parameters not provided will be left unchanged.

+The file that you either uploaded to the preprint or copied from an OSF project to the preprint will need to be set as the primary file before the preprint can be published.

+To remove a supplemental project from a preprint will be a separate PATCH request to the node self relationship link.

+PATCH /v2/preprints/<preprint_id>/relationships/node/

+{data: null}

 #### Returns
 Returns a JSON object with a `data` key containing the new representation of the updated preprint, if the request is successful.